spring1843/go-dsa/array/README.md

 # Array

-Arrays are a basic and essential data structure in computer science.
+Arrays are a fundamental and essential data structure in computer science.
 They consist of a fixed-size contiguous memory block and offer O(1) read and write time complexity.
-As a fundamental element of programming languages, arrays come built-in in their core.
+As a fundamental element of programming languages, arrays come built-in with their core.

 To provide a real-world analogy, consider an array of athletes preparing for a sprinting match.
 Each athlete occupies a specific position within the array, typically denoted as 1, 2,…, n.
 While it is technically possible for each athlete to be in a different position, the positions generally carry some form of significance, such as alphabetical order or seniority within the sport.

 ## Implementation

 In the Go programming language, arrays are considered values rather than pointers and represent the entirety of the array.
 Whenever an array is passed to a function, a copy is created, resulting in additional memory usage.
-To avoid this it is possible to pass a pointer to an array, or use slices instead.
+To avoid this, it is possible to pass a pointer to an array, or use slices instead.
 The size of the array is constant and it must be known at compile time, and there is no need to use the built-in `make` function when defining arrays.

 ```Go
 package main